ValentinPy1/TrendSearch/replit.md

 - ✅ Red gradient for Competition (0-100)
 - ✅ Purple gradient for CPC and Top Page Bid (scaled to max value)
 - ✅ Optimized keyword loading (preload 20, show 10, expand by 5)
-- ✅ Keyword deletion with trash icon (excludes from aggregates)
+- ✅ Keyword filtering with trash icon (frontend-only exclusion from view and aggregates)
 - ✅ Trend chart visualization
 - ✅ Dark theme with gradient orbs
 - ✅ Glassmorphic UI design